apache/incubator-milagro/docs/dta-details/quickstart.md

 ## Plugins

-Milagro D-TA comes with two aditional plugins out-of-the box, which are ijntended to demonstrate it can be extended.
+Milagro D-TA comes with two aditional plugins out-of-the box, which are intended to demonstrate how it can be extended.

 **To Run Safeguard Secret**